 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Brighton air is currently 7.4 times above the WHO annual air quality guideline value
+PM2.5 concentration in Brighton air currently meets the WHO annual air quality guideline value

 Good 17 US AQI